kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 objects, detecting potential errors that could occur when the object is filtered.

-There are four modes:
+There are three methods for validating applicability:

-Basic (no argument)
-Check whether all product attributes, conditions, and their values used by objects are defined in the ACT and CCT.
-Specifying the -c option in any other mode also performs this check.

-Products (-p)
+Products check (-p)
-Check that objects are valid for all product instances defined in the PCT.
+Check that objects are valid for all product instances, as defined in the PCT.
+Conditions that are not associated with a product instance will not be checked.

+Standalone check (-s)
+Check that objects are valid for all possible combinations of product attribute and condition values that are used within the object.
+If applicability is always given explicitly within objects, this is the most efficient method.

-All (-a)
+Full check (-a)
 Check that objects are valid for all possible combinations of product attribute and condition values, as defined in the ACT and CCT.

-Standalone (-s)
-Check that objects are valid for all possible combinations of product attribute and condition values that are used within the object.
+This is the most complete check.

+If no method is selected, the tool will by default check that all product attributes and conditions used by an object are defined in the ACT and CCT respectively.
+This can be combined with any of the above checks by specifying the -c option.

 The s1kd-instance and s1kd-validate tools are used by default to perform the actual validation.